 Ride the 28 Tram

 Lisbon is famous for its tram lines and with the Lisbon card you get free tram rides.
 They are the best way to get around Lisbon if you are not feeling up for walking up and down the hilly city.

 None of the tram lines are more iconic than Tram 28 which has been running its way up the steep roads and into old Alfame district which is a very old part of the town, so you get to see the wonderful architecture and history Lisbon has to offer.
-The tram has been operating for over 80 years.
+The team has been operating for over 80 years.
 Its journey spans the hills of Graca and weaves towards the hair-pin alleys of Escolas Gerai, before going past the gorgeous domes of the Estrela Basilica.